-The position you have been offered must be classified as Skill Level 0, A or B in the National Occupational Classification Matrix.
+The position you have been offered must be classified as Skill Level 0, A or B in the National Occupational Classification (NOC).
 These positions normally require post-secondary education and training.
+For more information about the NOC and how it works, please visit this section.

-You must also have a minimum of two (2) years of directly related full time (or full time equivalent) work experience in the position you have been offered.
+You must also have a minimum of two (2) years of directly related full-time (or full-time equivalent) work experience in the position you have been offered.

-The BC PNP defines directly related work experience as paid employment that is classified under the same National Occupation Classification (NOC) code as the B.C. job offer that you have accepted.
+The BC PNP defines directly related work experience as paid employment that is classified under the same NOC code as the B.C. job offer that you have accepted.

 Experience in a related occupation at a NOC skill level equal to or greater than the NOC code of the B.C. job offer may also be included if, at the time of application, you can satisfactorily demonstrate how this work experience is directly related.
 Experience in a lower skill level NOC will not be considered as directly related.